puppetlabs/puppet-specifications/language/catalog_expressions.md

      ResourceExpression
        : (virtual = '@' exported = '@'?)?
-         type_name = QualifiedName | 'class'
+         type_name = Expression<Variant[String[1], CatalogEntry]> | 'class'
          '{' ResourceBody (';' ResourceBody)* ';'? '}'
        ;

      ResourceBody
-       : titles = TitleExpression ':' AttributeOperations?
+       : titles = TitleExpression ':' ResourceAttributes?
        ;

-     AttributeOperations
-       : AssignAttributeOperation (',' AssignAttributeOperation)* ','?
+     ResourceAttributes
+       : AssignAttributes
+       | AttributeSplat
        ;

-     AssignAttributeOperation
+     AssignAttributes
+       : AssignAttributes (',' AssignAttributes)* ','?
-       : name = SimpleName '=>' value = Expression
+       | name = SimpleName '=>' value = Expression
        ;

+     AttributeSplat
+       : '*' '=>' Expression<Hash[String[1], Any]>
+       ;

      TitleExpression
-       : Expression<Variant<String<1>, Numeric, Array<Variant<String<1>, Numeric>>>>
+       : Expression<Variant[String[1], Default, Array[String[1], Default]]>
        ;

-** General **

-* exported resources are also virtual
-* a virtual resource is created but is not realized (not included in the catalog)
-* a resource type_name must be a reference to an existing plugin provided resource type
-  TODO: REFERENCE, or a user defined resource type (TODO: REFERENCE).
-* The type and virtual/exported status applies to all resource bodies

-** Titles **
+** Semantic Constraints **

-* titles can be a single expression evaluating to `String[1]` or `Numeric`, or an Array of the same types.
-* one resource instance is created per given title (minimum 1)
-  * All created resources get the same set of attributes assigned (except those that represent the resource's title and identity).
+When a `type_name` evaluates to a `String[1]` the name must conform to `QualifiedName` or `QualifiedReference`.
+When `type_name` evaluates to a `CatalogEntry` it is an error for the `CatalogEntry` to have a title, since it would conflict with the titles that are in the `ResourceBody`.

-* The semantics of the title string is resource type specific.
-* When the type name is `class`
-  * a title is the name of the class, and it must conform to class naming rules.
+The `type_name` of `'class'` and an `Expression` that evaluates to the `CatalogEntry` of `Class` are interpreted equivalently.
+A `type_name` must be a reference to an existing plugin provided custom resource type or defined resource type.
+When the type name is `class` or evaluates to the string "class" or the `CatalogEntry` of `Class` the titles are the names of classes, and it must conform to class naming rules.
-  * this is similar to using include class, but with different order of evaluation see [Modus Operandi] **TODO: Ensure that there is content about this there**

-[Modus Operandi]: modus-operandi.md
+The list of all titles from all `TitleExpression`s in a single `ResourceExpression` must not contain the same title more than once.

+The `names` given for the `ResourceAttributes` of a single `ResourceBody` must be unique.

+** Realized, Virtual, and Exported Resources **

+All resources created by a resource expression are created with a status of either "realized", "virtual", or "exported".
+A "realized" resource is created and placed in the catalog.
+A "virtual" resource is created, but is not placed in the catalog.
+An "exported" resource is created, not placed in the catalog, and made available to catalog processors.
+All resources created by the same resource expression have the same status.

 ** Order of Evaluation **

-* The `type_name` is evaluated first
+1. The `type_name` is evaluated.
-* `Bodies` are evaluated from top to bottom
-* For each body, the `titles` expression is evaluated
+1. Each `ResourceBody` is evaluated in the order they appear (top to bottom) in the source text.
+   1. The `TitleExpression` is evaluated.
-* each attribute value expression is evaluated and mapped to the attribute name
+   1. Each `AssignAttributes` value expression is evaluated and mapped to the attribute `name`.
-* each body is added to the compiler which (in 3x) performs the multiplication based on the given title(s)
+   1. The `AttributeSplat` expression is evaluated.
+Each key of the resulting `Hash` is used as the name of an attribute and the value for that key is the attribute's value.
+1. A resource is created for each title, except a resource with a title type of `Default`.
+   * The attributes of the resource are the evaluated default attributes overridden by the attributes from the title's `ResourceBody`.
+Note: an attribute with a value of `undef` is not handled specially as is done when deciding whether to use the default expression of a parameter.
+   * The set of attributes given is checked against the set of declared parameters for the `type_name` (or the `title` in the case of a `class` type).
+It is an error if there is no available type or if one of the evaluated attributes does not exist on the type.
-  * virtual and exported resources are remembered for reference, and for future operations
+   * Virtual and exported resources are remembered for reference, and for future operations.
-  * regular resources are *realized* (placed in the catalog)
+   * Regular resources are *realized* (placed in the catalog).

 ### Resource Default Expression